-I am alive and thriving today because no matter what happened, I was determined to stay the course of my recovery journey and do more than just survive.
+I am alive and thriving today because no matter what happened, I was determined to stay the course of my recovery and do more than just survive.

 It wasn't easy.
 I have now been in and out of recovery for half my life.
 If you want to get technical, I’ve been working on recovery my entire adult life.
 I entered an addiction recovery treatment program at the tender age of 21, but it didn’t stick the first time.
 Or the second.
 Or the third.
 I’m not a one-chip wonder, meaning I didn’t get sober once and stay clean the entire time.
 I did, however, make a serious decision to change my life ten years ago, and while it hasn’t been all smooth seas since, I have not strayed from that mindset.
 I am now 40 and healthy.
-It wasn't easy.
+I repeat, it wasn't easy.

 Recovery Is Rewarding At Any Age

 Life is bright and shiny at 40.
 It doesn’t look the way I expected it to, but it feels better than I ever imagined.
 Since we’re all still learning about what modern recovery looks like, and I’ve been writing about mine since I started, I compiled two lists that help consolidate the way I feel about all this.
 Here's the first list of what I've learned:

 1. There Will Be Good Years And Bad Years In Recovery

 That’s just life.
 I had this sense that if I made it five years, my life would be merry.
 It doesn’t work that way.
 Business is up and down, relationships come and go, and then as you get older, you start to lose people.
 However, if you’re prepared and armed with a toolbox full of tools, you can survive the disappointments and heartbreak.